Call4Cloud | MMP-C | Autopilot | Device Preparation

 5. Autopilot Reset

-Another option we need to talk about would be the possibility of performing an Autopilot reset on a Windows device to make sure the device is reverted back to a business-ready state.
-When the reset is done, the user is allowed to sign in back again.
+Another option we need to discuss is the possibility of performing an Autopilot reset on a Windows device to ensure it is reverted back to a business-ready state.
+When the reset is complete, the user is allowed to sign in again.

 Windows Autopilot Reset: